 The third, fourth and fifth years of the MPET program focus on thesis research.
 After completing class work and passing the written and oral qualifying exams, you’ll work full-time on your thesis project.

-Throughout graduate training, you’ll gain effective communication skills by participating in weekly student seminars, lab meetings and class tutorials.
-In addition, MPET students often present their work at national scientific meetings.
+Throughout graduate training, you’ll gain effective communication skills by participating in weekly student seminars, lab meetings, journal clubs, and class tutorials.
+In addition, virtually all MPET students present their work at national scientific meetings.

 Additional learning opportunities